snowch-notes/machine-learning/GENERAL.md

  - **Surface 3D plot** plot of the cost function [[Example]](https://matplotlib.org/examples/mplot3d/surface3d_demo.html)
  - **Contour plot** A contour plot is a graphical technique for representing a 3-dimensional surface by plotting constant z slices, called contours, on a 2-dimensional format.
 That is, given a value for z, lines are drawn for connecting the (x,y) coordinates where that z value occurs.
 The contour plot is an alternative to a 3-D surface plot. [[Source]](http://www.itl.nist.gov/div898/handbook/eda/section3/contour.htm) [[Example]](https://matplotlib.org/examples/pylab_examples/contour_demo.html)
  - **Machine Learning** the machine learns for a better representation of the data (e.g. y=mx+b linear model) through an automatic search process
+ - **Random Forest** are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
+Random decision forests correct for decision trees' habit of overfitting to their training set. [[Source]](https://en.wikipedia.org/wiki/Random_forest)
+ - **Gradient Boosting** is a machine learning technique for regression and classification problems, which produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees. [[Source]](https://en.wikipedia.org/wiki/Gradient_boosting)

 ## Loss Function
    - **zero-one (0-1)**